william-index/MakeDemBots_PHP/README.md

 ## PHP Templating script for making Twitter Bots

 This is a simple script for basically templating out strings for tweeting.
 Its only useful in that it requires basically no code to get working, and lets you jump RIGHT IN!

+This scripts just makes and posts tweets as text, it doesn't reply or do any fancy stuff really.

 ##Working with the templates
 **Templates**-